Tony Evers vows to restore state commitment to fund two-thirds of schools in 2019-'21 budget

 News At Other State Sites:

-- Behind the scenes on the Milwaukee Bucks arena name: anxious moments, a secret trip and te...3 hours ago
+- Behind the scenes on the Milwaukee Bucks arena name: anxious moments, a secret trip and te...16 hours ago

-- Wausau hit and run: Josie Romero pleads not guilty in crash that injured pedestrian3 hours ago

 WISCONSINREPORT.COM (WiscReport.com) is not affiliated with Wisconsin Government or any state agency, department, entity, or other website or printed publication with Wisconsin in it’s name.
 Established in 2002, we operate completely independent from political parties and other forms of outside influence.
 Our Mission is to report the truth, the whole truth, and nothing but the truth.
 We are WiscReport on Twitter and Facebook.
 A Morbizco Internet Media online publication. – WisconsinReport.com.